 There are a variety of climbers and houses/huts designed for hamsters and other small rodents.
 Wood ladders and climbing blocks are great for hamsters.
 If you can't find wood ladders in the hamster section of your pet store, check the bird section.

 You can also use hardwood dowels and wood to make ramps and climbing structures.
 Coconut shells can also be used to create huts and houses.
 Organic ropes (hemp, sisal, and cotton) can also be used to construct hanging toys, walkways, and bridges in the hamster cage.
 Extreme caution is required with hanging toys and ropes—use thicker sizes of rope and be sure your hamster (head, body, legs, or toenails) cannot get entangled in any ropes used to hang items or use them only under close supervision.

 Caution is needed when it comes to plastic.
 Most hamsters love plastic tunnels and tubes and other play structures but chewing them can lead to problems.
 Some plastic toys will be destroyed very quickly and if your hamster is swallowing plastic pieces from chewing it is a big concern.
 When you offer plastic items keep a close eye on them and if your hamster is chewing too much discard the item.

 You can provide a dish of chinchilla dust bath or fine sand, in which your hamster may roll to keep its coat in good condition.
 Also, most hamsters love to dig so providing a deeper box of sand or sterilized soil big enough for the hamster to burrow in is a great treat for hamsters.

 Mineral Blocks and Pumice Stones for Hamsters

-These are not really necessary.
-If your hamster does gnaw on them it can help keep their teeth in good condition but they are very hard and many hamsters won't really use them.
+Mineral blocks and pumice stones are not necessary.
+If your hamster does gnaw on them it can help keep their teeth in good condition but they are very hard and many hamsters won't use them.
 A variety of natural wood chew items is a better option (and necessary minerals should be provided via the diet).